mtag-dev/squall/README.md

 #### Header

-"Header" is a way get header value(s).
-Share the same behaviour as Query
+"Header" is a way to get header value(s).
+Shares common behavior with Query

 ```Python
 from typing import List